MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-deploy-phishing-resistant-passwordless-authentication.md

 ## Register users for phishing-resistant credentials

-Credential registration and bootstrapping is the first major end-user facing activity in your phishing-resistant passwordless deployment project.
+Credential registration and bootstrapping are the first major end-user facing activities in your phishing-resistant passwordless deployment project.
 This section covers the rollout of **portable** and **local** credentials.

 Credentials | Description | Benefits
 ------------|-------------|----------
 **Portable** | Can be used [across devices](how-to-sign-in-passkey-authenticator.md).
 You can use **portable** credentials to sign in to another device, or to register credentials on other devices. | The most important type of credential to register for most users, as they can be used across devices, and provide phishing-resistant authentication in many scenarios.
-**Local** | You can use **local** credentials to authenticate on a device without needing to rely on external hardware, such as using Windows Hello for Business biometric recognition to sign into an app in Microsoft Edge browser on the same PC | They have two main benefits beyond those of the portable credentials:<li>They provide redundancy.
+**Local** | You can use **local** credentials to authenticate on a device without needing to rely on external hardware, such as using Windows Hello for Business biometric recognition to sign into an app in Microsoft Edge browser on the same PC | They have two main benefits over the portable credentials:<li>They provide redundancy.
 If users lose their portable device, forget it at home, or have other issues, then the local credential provides them with a backup method to continue to work on their computing device.<li>They provide a great user experience.
 With a local credential, users don't need to pull phones out of their pocket, scan QR codes, or perform other tasks that slow down authentication and add friction.
 Locally available phishing-resistant credentials help users sign in more easily on the devices they regularly use.

-- For *new users*, registration and bootstrapping takes a user with no existing enterprise credentials, verifies their identity, bootstraps them into their first portable credential, and then uses that portable credential to bootstrap other local credentials on each of their computing devices.
-Finally, after registration the admin may enforce phishing-resistant authentication for users in Microsoft Entra ID.
+- For *new users*, registration and bootstrapping process takes a user with no existing enterprise credentials, and verifies their identity.
+It bootstraps them into their first portable credential, and uses that portable credential to bootstrap other local credentials on each of their computing devices.
+After registration, the admin may enforce phishing-resistant authentication for users in Microsoft Entra ID.
 - For *existing users*, this phase gets users to register for phishing-resistant passwordless on their existing devices directly, or using existing MFA credentials to bootstrap phishing-resistant passwordless credentials.
 The end goal is the same as new users - most users should have at least one **portable** credential, and then **local** credentials on each computing device.
-If you are an admin deploying phishing-resistant passwordless for existing users then you may be able to skip ahead to the [Onboarding Step 2: Bootstrapping a Portable Credential section](#onboarding-step-2-bootstrap-a-portable-credential).
+If you're an admin who deploys phishing-resistant passwordless for existing users, then you may be able to skip ahead to the [Onboarding Step 2: Bootstrapping a Portable Credential section](#onboarding-step-2-bootstrap-a-portable-credential).

 Before you start, Microsoft recommends enabling passkey and other credentials for enterprise users in the tenant.
 If users are motivated to self-register for strong credentials, it's beneficial to allow it.
-At a minimum, it's recommended to enable the [Passkey (FIDO2) policy](~/identity/authentication/how-to-enable-passkey-fido2.md) so that users can register for passkeys and security keys if they prefer them.
+At a minimum, you should enable the [Passkey (FIDO2) policy](~/identity/authentication/how-to-enable-passkey-fido2.md) so that users can register for passkeys and security keys if they prefer them.

 This section focuses on phases 1-3:

 :::image type="content" border="true" source="media/how-to-deploy-phishing-resistant-passwordless-authentication/planning-phases.png" alt-text="Diagram that shows the first three phases of the planning process.":::

 Users should have at least two authentication methods registered.
-This ensures the user has a backup method available if something happens to their primary method, like when a device is lost or stolen.
+With another method registered, the user has a backup method available if something happens to their primary method, like when a device is lost or stolen.
 For example, it's a good practice for users to have passkeys registered both on their phone, and locally on their workstation in Windows Hello for Business.

 >[!NOTE]
 >It is always recommended that users have at least two authentication methods registered.
 This ensures the user has a backup method available if something happens to their primary method, such as in cases of device loss or theft.
 For example, it is a good practice for users to have passkeys registered both on their phone and locally on their workstation in Windows Hello for Business.